User Guide

 Save the File

-Store it in cloud storage or email it to yourself.
-Keep a copy somewhere safe.
+Store it in cloud storage, email it to yourself, or save it somewhere safe.

 Restoring from Backup